 - Ordering the parent to participate in domestic violence counseling

-- The revocation of the accused parent’s visitation rights altogether (this can be temporary or permanent)
+- The revocation of the accused parent’s custody and visitation rights altogether (this can be temporary or permanent)

 - Issuing a restraining order against the accused parent